aqlaboratory/openfold/docs/source/Training_OpenFold.md

  1. Add the `mpi4py` package, which are available through pip and conda.
 Please see [mpi4py documentation](https://pypi.org/project/mpi4py/) for more instructions on installation.
 2. Add the `--mpi_plugin` flag to your training command.

-## Troubleshooting FAQ

-My model training is hanging on the data loading step:
-	 While each system is different, a few general suggestions:
-		 Check your `$KMP_AFFINITY` environment setting
-		 Adjust the number of data workers used to prepare data with the `--num_workers` setting.
-Increasing the number could help with dataset processing speed.
-However, to many workers could cause an OOM issue.

-When I reload my pretrained model weights or checkpoints, I get `RuntimeError: Error(s) in loading state_dict for OpenFoldWrapper: Unexpected key(s) in state_dict:`
-	This suggests that your checkpoint / model weights are in OpenFold v1 format with outdated model layer names.
-Convert your weights/checkpoints following [this guide](convert_of_v1_weights.md).